RozhakXD/StormLikes/README.md

 - Maybe the website is being repaired or is undergoing maintenance.
 - Maybe this service doesn't have users to exchange likes.
 - Maybe you entered the wrong post link or your Instagram account is locked.

+### Why did likes drop?
+- Maybe Instagram has detected spam in your post likes.
+- Maybe because they stopped liking your posts.

 ### What is recommended?
 We expect every user to use a new account or a fake account to log in to the tool and all problems may be caused by the website being under maintenance.